Author:Dafon Kerbstone Machine FROM:Stone Machine Manufacturer TIME:2024-08-24

 Polishers are specialized tools designed to create smooth, shiny finishes on surfaces, with a focus on precision and control.

-In some cases, a grinder can be used for polishing if its equipped with the right attachments, but dedicated polishers are generally more suitable for achieving a high-quality finish.
+In some cases, a grinder can be used for polishing if it’s equipped with the right attachments, but dedicated polishers are generally more suitable for achieving a high-quality finish.

 Yes, you can use an angle grinder on granite.
 However, you'll need to use specific diamond-coated grinding discs designed for stone.
 These discs come in various grits, starting from coarser grits to gradually finer ones, to achieve the desired finish.